Based on our research and reviews, here are the 8 best dash cams under $100:

 The built-in GPS and Wifi make navigation and using this camera so much easier.
 Dash cams that don’t come with either one are there for surveillance purposes.
 However, with the GPS and Wifi, the dash cam can be more than just a camera, it’s also your guide on the road.
 Download the compatible app on your smartphone control it with ease.

-The dash cam shuts off and turns on automatically, but the parking monitor is on 24 hours a day.
 It’s set to record 30 seconds worth of video when any sort of external force is detected.

 Insert a 128GB microSD memory card into the dash cam for storage.
 To save battery best, the screen saver mode activates to display the date and time stamp.
 It also has an audio recording to add to the long list of features this cheap dash cam has.